 Get ready to do a lot of laundry and for a higher electricity bill.
 Running multiple times a week means laundry becomes part of the discipline.
 On the plus side, sports gear dries really fast and is ready the next morning!

 Nutrition can add up pretty quickly.
 On top of sports nutrition during training I craved a lot of healthier food such as fruits, veggies and nuts.
 The grocery bills were slightly higher, but I felt much better.
 Energy ahoy!

 More physical activity means your body’s shape gets affected.
 My newfound super-sized pogo legs (I’m not even kidding) meant that I had a more difficult time fitting in certain garments.

 Take away: Get ready to spend some money.
 Previous clothes might fit funny or not at all.

 Candy while running 🍬

 As a teen, I discovered that just because there’s free food at race events doesn’t mean you should necessarily eat it.
-I had eaten timbits (doughnut bites) before the race (in hindsight it was
+I had eaten many timbits (doughnut bites) before the race.
+In hindsight it was